bekher/parapit-style/README.md

   - Yes: `var numFeedItems`
   - No: `var nItems`
   - No: `var theNumberOfFeedItems`
-+ Use camelCase for variables and functions
++ Use camelCase (lowercase first letter) for variables and functions
-+ First letter uppercase CamelCase for classes
++ CamelCase (uppercase) for classes and prototypes
-+ Constants should be in all caps
++ CONSTANTS should be in all caps

 #### Comments
 + Insert comments as needed, preferably every at each logical code-block separation or every few lines.